Best Mattresses for Kids

 - Foam mattresses are made exclusively of this material, although different forms of foam (such as memory foam, polyfoam, and/or latex foam) may be used in the construction of the mattress.
 Foam is generally known for its responsiveness, which means that it compresses in proportion to the weight that is applied to it.
 For growing children, this can be beneficial as the mattress will provide more support as your child gets bigger and weighs more.

 - Innerspring and hybrid mattresses are constructed with a core of metal coils or springs.
 These coils give a foundation of support and bounce that can work well for children of most ages and sizes.
-Hybrids have a layer of foam or other soft material that is 3” or thicker above these coils.
-While innersprings also usually have foam serving as a comfort layer, in these mattresses the thickness of that layer is under 3”.
+Hybrids have a thicker layer of foam or other soft materials in the comfort layer designed to enhance support.

 A mattress that lasts is important both for your child’s sleep and for your bottom line.
 If a mattress begins to break down, it won’t offer the comfort or support that it did when it was first purchased.
 If this starts affecting your child’s sleep, you’ll have to replace the mattress, requiring you to again invest at least hundreds of dollars in finding a new one.